 - Choose how you want to amend your bylaws.

-- Send your members a written copy of your amended bylaws and notice of the special meeting at least 14 days in advance.
+- Send your members a written copy of your amended bylaws and notice of the special meeting with the amount of notice specified in your existing bylaws.

-- Pass a special resolution at an AGM or at a special general meeting.
+- Pass a special resolution at an AGM, a special general meeting, or in writing.

 - File your new bylaws with the registrar.